Getting Prepared for an

 I have the first draft on-line now of a separate page on this web site about grounding for EMP, and how to construct a ground that is likely to avoid the "accidental antenna" problem that is so common when non-engineers try to construct an electrical ground for EMP.
 It is good to ground an electromagnetic shield if you know how to do it, but most people just make the problem much worse with a very badly constructed ground.
 If you think that a water pipe or the ground wire on an AC outlet is a good ground for EMP, then you should definitely forget about grounding.
 Neither of these connections is anything close to being an effective EMP ground.
 Also, any time that you are thinking of running a long unshielded wire from a "faraday cage" to a ground connection, don't do it.
 The long wire will simply function as an antenna.

 Steel enclosures of various kinds are often suggested for use as an EMP shield for storing electronics equipment.
 Although steel can be a good electromagnetic shield for lower-frequency components, I have found it to be considerably inferior to better electrical conductors such as copper and aluminum in actual measurements in intense electromagnetic environments.
 Steel has different characteristics from better electric conductors such as copper and aluminum, so the best situation if you are using an steel enclosure is to add a layer of copper or aluminum screen or foil as an additional layer of shielding.
 (Steel tends to be better at shielding lower frequency components, but aluminum and copper are better at shielding the higher frequency components that are more likely to damage smaller items.)
 Actually, there is evidence that the very best EMP shields would be alternating layers of steel and aluminum or copper, with an insulating material separating the layers of metal.
 (This is how some of the best electromagnetically shielded buildings are actually constructed.)
 The main problem with consumer steel enclosures is that they are usually painted to resist corrosion, and the paint is an electrical insulator that keeps the steel from really electrically surrounding the objects inside.
-This is why a galvanized garbage can with a lid works fairly well as an EMP shield, but a painted steel cabinet doesn't work nearly as well.
+This is why a galvanized garbage can with a lid works fairly well as an EMP shield, but a painted steel cabinet provides only minimal protection.
 A properly constructed faraday shield made from stainless steel can be very effective.

 One very effective means for isolating disturbances on the power line from electronics equipment is the use of a "double-conversion" type of "true online" UPS (uninterruptable power supply).
 Any very large E1 pulse coming in on the power line would destroy the UPS, but the UPS would have isolated the equipment from the power line transient before failing.
 It is important to note that most uninterruptable power supplies on the market are NOT the "true online" type, and are of very limited usefulness for isolating the equipment from the power line (even for ordinary voltage spikes).
 Most inexpensive uninterruptable power supplies let much of the voltage spike hit the equipment before switching to internal battery power after the AC line power has failed.